microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to create, read, update, and delete documents and list items in all site collections without a signed in user. | Allows the application to edit or delete documents and list items in all site collections on behalf of the signed-in user. |
 | AdminConsentRequired | Yes | No |

-![personal Microsoft accounts][MSA] The *Sites.ReadWrite.All* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *Sites.ReadWrite.All* delegated permission is also available for consent in personal Microsoft accounts.

 ---